MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Uncertainty Calculation

-The standard deviation of the difference in means, $\Delta\overline{A}$, is computed as for models $i$ and $j$.
+for models $i$ and $j$.
 To do this, we assume that scores can be treated as independent, although the models can actually be evaluated on the same puzzles.
+The standard deviation of the mean difference in means, $\overline{\Delta\overline{A}}$, is